 Give yourself an extra nutrition boost by buying whole-grain pasta or trying pasta made from legumes.

-Keep a running grocery list
+Step 3: Keep a running grocery list

 - Keep a pad and pen handy to jot down items throughout the week as you use up staple items.
 This can help make your trips to the store more efficient and cost effective.